 This information is relevant for streamers operating in the United States in 2020, covering the tax year of 2019.

-Yes, if you earned any money from Twitch, Mixer, or another platform, you are required to pay taxes on your earnings in the United States.
+Yes, if you earned any money from Twitch or any other platform, you are required to pay taxes on your earnings in the United States.
 This includes revenue from ads, donations/tips, sponsorships, and any other method of payment.

 How to Pay Your Twitch Taxes